Scarlett's 2006 Projects - Peacock Mythos and The Tale of the Cat

 After Heather was finished, each person gave their website information and talked about the upcoming local press conference for both quilts.
 That was the end of the live broadcast!
 For the one hour Saturday Showcase program, a 20 minute prerecorded segment aired with questions and answers.
 It was very similar to the live interview, but edited by Lorraine Dechter to fit the time allowed.

-The smaller quilt Scarlett made is "The Tale of the Cat".
+The smaller quilt Scarlett made on 2006 is "The Tale of the Cat".
 Scarlett belongs to the QuiltArt online list and read a posting about The Fabled Fibers Exhibit organized by Ann Flaherty of North Carolina.
 This exhibit is a Quiltart.com challenge to create a collection of tales, in art quilt form, for children of all ages.
 The quilts will be put on display at various venues around the USA during 2007/2008.
 The premiere of the exhibit will be at the 2007 International Quilt Festival in Houston, Texas on Nov.
 1st thru 4th.
 Then the exhibit will travel to the Rosenthal Gallery (910-672-1057) at Fayetteville State University in Fayetteville, NC for display March 28, 2008 - April 11, 2008 with a reception on March 28, 2008, 7:00 p.m. - 8:30 p.m.
-Moving to the Vermont Quilt Festival Champlain Valley Expo, Essex Junction, VT, on June 27 -29, 2008.
-To see the other quilts, please go to The Fabled Fibers Exhibit part of QuiltArt or visit the Fabled Fibers website.
+Then the Vermont Quilt Festival Champlain Valley Expo, Essex Junction, VT, on June 27 -29, 2008.
+During the month of November, *Fabled Fibers: Art Quilt Enchantments* was shown at the Harnett Council Arts Council and Harnett County Library, Main Branch, in downtown Lillington, North Carolina.

-Ann is planning on publishing a selection of the quilts and stories from the Fabled Fiber challenge in a book for children and quilters.
+Ann planned on publishing a selection of the quilts and stories from the Fabled Fiber challenge in a book for children and quilters.
 Profits from the sales of the book and a calendar will go to Operation Kid Comfort, the Armed Services YMCA program that provides photo-transfer comfort quilts and pillows to children of deployed service men and women of the US military.

 The Tale of the Cat - 48" (122cm) square